 Already a volunteer?

-- Must complete 10 hours of training the first year (4 hours each year after)
+- Must complete 8 hours of training the first year (4 hours each year after).

-MRC volunteers are required to take ten hours of training.
+MRC volunteers are required to take 8 hours of training.
 Find out about the required training and upcoming classes.

-President Bush's 2002 State of the Union Address, in
+President Bush's 2002 State of the Union Address, in which he asked

 If you want to become a MRC volunteer, but live outside Fairfax County contact the National Office of the Civilian Volunteer Medical Reserve Corps organization.